 ["API D: Message 1 from port 7444","API D: Message 2 from port 7444","API B: Message 1","API B: Message 2","API C: Message 1","API C: Message 2","API A: Message 1","API A: Message 2"]

-Light-router is an infrastructure service that can assist internal client which is not built on top of Java 8 for service discovery and security.
+Light-router is an infrastructure service that can assist internal clients, and is not built on top of Java 8 for service discovery and security.
 It also can act as an external access point for external client to access internal service.
 In this case, it is playing a role of distributed API gateway.

 All previous steps with Consul discovery are based on a dockerized consul instance with http connections.
 In production, we need to have a consul cluster and https needs to be enabled.
 In the next step, we are going to explore the Consul cluster with TLS connection.